Who’s Winning the Self-Driving Car Race?

 GM plans to start a ride-hailing service with its Chevrolet Bolt—the one with no steering wheel or pedals, the ultimate goal in autonomous technology—late next year, assuming the U.S. government has protocols in place by then.
 SoftBank Vision Fund, the gigantic Japanese tech investor, backed that plan on May 31 by dropping $2.25 billion into GM Cruise Holdings, the automaker's autonomous drive unit.
 Most of the others trying solve the last remaining self-driving puzzles are more cautious, targeting 2020 or later.

 The road to autonomy is long and exceedingly complicated.
 It can also be dangerous: Two high-profile efforts, from Uber Technologies Inc. and Tesla Inc., were involved in crashes that caused the death of a pedestrian (in the first known case of a person killed by a self-driving vehicle) and a driver using an assistance program touted as a precursor to autonomy.
-One of Waymo’s autonomous vans was involved in a collision just last week.
+One of Waymo’s autonomous vans was involved in a collision in May 2018.
 But the perceived stakes are so enormous, with the promise of transport businesses needing little in labor costs, that many players are racing to master the technology and put it to work.

 In the next three years, almost all of these contenders will be able show off cars capable of navigating city streets at casual speeds along firmly fixed routes.
 Most of the companies now building autonomous vehicles can already handle basic driving at low speeds.
 This can give an impression of parity and sameness.
 Yet despite being in its infancy, autonomous driving has leaders starting to emerge.